bufbuild/protobuf-es/MANUAL.md

 string first_name = 1;
 ```

-They are generated as the closest matching type in ECMAScript:
+They're generated as the closest matching type in ECMAScript:

 ```typescript
 /**